-A good way to think about this is through the boiled frog allegory: A frog that is put into a pot of boiled water will immediately jump out.
+The boiled frog allegory illustrates this archetype: A frog that is put into a pot of boiled water will immediately jump out.
 But a frog placed into a pot of cold water that is heated up slowly will stay in with little discomfort until the water boils.
 The frog may feel the water getting slightly warmer, but will not take any corrective action because the frog’s discomfort level hasn’t substantially changed from a moment ago.

 New Years Resolutions